RaymondWSJ/CutMyGrass/README.md

 我的拔草日记
 This is a web app by Python and Javascript
 The function is to set up the target and to achieve it
-Proboblity is to use MySQL as database.
+Proboblity is to use MySQL/MongoDB as database.

 I prefer to make it more like a game and the price is the one you set up by yourself